kolown2007/ghostwhisper/artwork-manual/1_general-important-info.md

 *This short section must be read for proper operation.*

 ## Artwork Description
-a simplified online-mode build of GhostWhisper that streams audio and serves files from a remote server (no SD card).
+A simplified online-mode build of GhostWhisper that streams audio and serves files from a remote server (no SD card).
 All device logic is moved to a separate server.

 ## Medium
 Speaker units, amplifier, ESP32 microcontroller, WiFi network, custom software.